eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 Investing always has **risk** and **nothing is guaranteed**.
 You could even get back less than what you invested.
-In general (as many decades of history has shown), a well-diversified investment portfolio doesn't lose money in the long run.
+In general, as many decades of history has shown, a well-diversified investment portfolio doesn't lose money in the long run.

 **Money is just fuel**:
 It amplifies who you are and your character.